itsmelonely/ACED-EKS/README.md

 - PM2
 - AWS CLI configured with appropriate credentials
 - Terraform (v1.0 or higher)
+- Custom GitLab EC2 AMI (explaination in next section)
+- an EC2 key pair (for EC2 provisioned by the terraform script)
 - kubectl
 - NGINX
 - Docker (optional, for containerization)

+### Setting up Custom GitLab AMI
+To create a custom GitLab EC2 AMI, you'll first launch an Ubuntu 22.04 EC2 instance, then manually install and configure GitLab on it, making sure it's set to start automatically on boot.
+Before creating the AMI, it's a good idea to perform some cleanup, like clearing logs and history.
+Finally, stop the instance and create an AMI from it.
+When using this custom AMI with Terraform, you'll leverage user_data to apply instance-specific configurations like the EXTERNAL_URL and initial root password during launch.
+It's crucial to remember that Linux distributions vary significantly: the package manager (e.g., apt for Ubuntu, yum/dnf for RHEL/CentOS/Amazon Linux), GitLab's installation script and dependencies, and even the default user for SSH access (e.g., ubuntu for Ubuntu, ec2-user for Amazon Linux) will differ, so always consult GitLab's official documentation for your chosen base OS.

 ## 🛠️ Installation & Setup